goshuirc/irc/README.rst

 * Incoming and outgoing events.
 * Info and state tracking.
-* Server-based IRC mapping for dicts, lists, etc.
+* Server-based IRC mapping for dicts, lists, and strings.
 * IRCv3 capability support.
 * Escaping and unescaping IRC formatting for ease-of-use (bold, colours, etc).